Duralar innovates physical vapor deposition processes using mass flow control

-You know one problem with anodizing and bluing?
-While it prevents corrosion, it can scratch off.
-Most anodizing doesn’t strengthen a surface much.
-Chrome plating has been an alternative, but chrome-6 is toxic, and can still wear, pit and spall.
-Duralar, a vacuum deposition system manufacturer, wanted to develop a fast, diamond-like coating process using physical vapor deposition that’s harder and more durable than either.
-It would have applications in prevention of corrosion, erosion and wear on metal parts.
+Vacuum deposition system manufacturer, Duralar, wanted to develop a fast, diamond-like coating process using physical vapor deposition that’s harder and more durable than either.
+It would have applications in the prevention of corrosion, erosion, and wear on metal parts.

-Soon, Duralar was producing coated parts by pumping down the chamber to a vacuum, flowing in just the right amount of gases, adding material vapor and turning it to a plasma which bonds to the parts.
-In physical vapor deposition, the vacuum is needed because the chemistry won’t work in the presence of atmospheric gases.
+Soon, Duralar was producing coated parts by pumping down the chamber to a vacuum, flowing in just the right amount of gases, adding material vapor, and turning it into a plasma that bonds to the parts.

-Next, they wanted to develop a process to deposit this thin coating inside tubes and pipes.
-With the inside of the pipe coated, you could reduce abrasive wear and corrosion—perfect for flowing abrasive liquids in a pipe, or protecting the inside of a rifle barrel from rust.
-The technique is clever: seal the ends of the tubes, and the interior of the tube becomes the vacuum chamber.
-The catch is, you need to be able to vary the location of the plasma-producing electrical discharge inside a narrow tube to get a complete coating.
-So, more prototyping, more experimentation, and Alicat to the rescue again.
+Next, they wanted to develop a process to deposit this thin coating inside tubes and pipes so they could reduce abrasive wear and corrosion.
+The technique is clever: seal the ends of the tubes, effectively converting the interior of the tube into the vacuum chamber.

-By using an MCS flow controller for the corrosive TMS and just two more Alicat MC mass flow controllers, they were able to change gases at will, selecting from up to 98 built-in types and 20 user-customizable mixes—even more on the corrosion-resistant controller.
+By using an anticorrosive flow controller for the corrosive TMS and two additional Alicat mass flow controllers, they were able to switch between flowing up to 130 preloaded gases and 20 custom gas mixtures.